 Fortunately, my mother brought me up to have a healthy attitude to death and to see dying as the natural conclusion to our lives so I`m not afraid of dying and only occasionally concerned about the manner in which I die.
 One has to remain philosophical although some people would argue that I do have some control, I can live a healthy lifestyle and try to maximise my chances I suppose.

 I have also inherited from my dear mama, an irreverent attitude to death and just like she used to, I often find funerals quite funny in a dark sort of a way.
 Take Fred Pierce the fish monger`s funeral as an example.
 When everyone gathered around the crematorium after the service my mother glanced towards the chimneys and said to my brother in an audible whisper, `Alan, do you smell fish?` Then there is an acquaintance of mine, Jonny, who was attending his father`s funeral.
 Jonny is a stereotypical white working class Brummy racist.
 As I later listened to news of the service I was quite entertained.
-I understand it was conducted by a Jamaican vicar who was as black as the ace of spades..
+I understand it was conducted by a Jamaican vicar who was black.

 Life is too short to wake up with regrets.